Discover Financial Services [DFS]: Short-term bearish but long-term fundamentals getting better

 Discover Financial Services [NYSE:DFS]: Analyst Rating and Earnings

-Experts stock market traders frequently make a point to check what top Wall Street analysts say regarding a potential buy.
-Regarding Discover Financial Services [DFS] currently, the latest Wall Street ratings we can see is from the fiscal quarter that’s going to end in 12/30/2019.
-On average, stock market experts give DFS an Overweight rating.
-The average 12-month price forecast for this stock is $38.62, with the high estimate being $98.00, the low estimate being $36.00 and the median estimate amounting to $81.50.
-This is compared to its latest closing price of $41.71.
+Professional stock traders oftentimes make sure they verify what some leading Wall Street voices have to say about a potential buy.
+Currently, in relation to Discover Financial Services [DFS], the latest Wall Street average recommendation we can view is from the fiscal quarter that will be ending in the month of 12/30/2019.
+The average 12-month price forecast for this stock is $31.98, with the high estimate being $95.00, the low estimate being $36.00 and the median estimate amounting to $77.50.
+This is compared to its latest closing price of $35.67.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Discover Financial Services [DFS] is sitting at 3.75.
 This is compared to 1 month ago, when its average rating was 3.63.